tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 To configure a server node to listen on an anonymizing network, create the node with the ``--listen=tor`` option.
 This requires a Tor configuration that either launches a new Tor daemon, or has access to the Tor control port (and enough authority to create a new onion service).
+On Debian/Ubuntu systems, do ``apt install tor``, add yourself to the control group with ``adduser YOURUSERNAME debian-tor``, and then logout and log back in: if the ``groups`` command includes ``debian-tor`` in the output, you should have permission to use the unix-domain control port at ``/var/run/tor/control``.

 This option will set ``reveal-IP-address = False`` and ``[connections] tcp = tor``.
 It will allocate the necessary ports, instruct Tor to create the onion